Health groups call for positive approach to e-cigarettes for smokers with a mental health condition

 Both the NHS Five Year Forward View for Mental Health and the new Tobacco Control Plan for England emphasise the need for “parity of esteem” in tackling rates of smoking.
 However, smoking remains around twice as common among people with mental health conditions.
 People with mental health conditions die on average 10 to 20 years earlier than the general population and smoking is the single largest cause of this shocking disparity.

-The evidence shows that using electronic cigarettes smoking tobacco but policies on electronic cigarettes use are inconsistent across mental health settings.
+The evidence shows that using electronic cigarettes is significantly less harmful than smoking tobacco but policies on electronic cigarettes use are inconsistent across mental health settings.
 A combination of nicotine replacement, such as with gum, patches or e-cigarette, when combined with behavioural support from a trained smoking cessation worker, makes quit attempts four times as likely to succeed. .

 Professor Ann McNeill of the UK Centre for Tobacco and Alcohol Studies and co-chair of the Mental Health and Smoking Partnership said: “People with a mental health condition are more than twice as likely to smoke as the general population.
 This is a great inequality leading to early death and years of chronic illness for many.
 E-cigarettes provide a new opportunity for people to move away from smoking and avoid the terrible burden of death and disease it causes.